Shivankit-Gaind/Parallel-Semi-Ordered-Matrix-Search/README.md

 B. Implement your parallel algorithm for (A) using OpenMP in C/C++.

-c) Measure the performance for different sizes of M in the range 10 3 x 10 3 to 10 5 x 10 5 .
+C. Measure the performance for different sizes of M in the range 10 3 x 10 3 to 10 5 x 10 5 .
 For each size measure the performance for p = 1, 2, ..
 2 q where p is the number of cores used.

 The design, measurements and inferences are summarized in the design document.